gourbeyd/gourbeyd.github.io/_posts/2022-01-22-Knight-CTF.md

 ![image](https://user-images.githubusercontent.com/58165365/150648327-730c6481-b47c-4af2-b949-0f91c9a2749c.png)

 After sometime of inpecting the objects, the login pages seem interesting.
-The other `login.php` packets had the following username's and passwords, meaning that he tried to login using default credentials.
+The first four `login.php` packets had the following username's and passwords, meaning that he tried to login using default credentials.

 ```
 admin_admin123